Do Go On - 448 - The Curse of the Lottery Winner

 Let you figure out which.

-See, some of them are positive.
+See, some of them were positive.

-King Francois, the first of France, attempted his own lottery
+Francois, the first of France, attempted his own lottery after spending time in Italy.

 He's like, oh, I like what they're doing over here.

-But it was a failure as firstly, the tickets were too expensive
+But it was a failure, as firstly the tickets were too expensive for nearly everyone in France.

-and the few people who could afford it hated it.
+And the few people who could afford it hated it.

-Sort of, yeah, didn't take off.
+So sort of, yeah, didn't take off.

 You've lost everyone there.